powernsx/powernsx.github.io/help.md

 ```

-In this output we see the parameters are detailed into what input they take included any supplementary information the author of the cmdlet has included.
+In this output we see the parameters are detailed into what input they take including any supplementary information the author of the cmdlet has included.

 Below is the full output.
 The full output provides the most detail.